H-I-P-E/CivilServiceR/README.md

 ### Technical stuff

-#### What is this
+##### What is this

-This GitHub repo is an R package containing code that scrapes data from Civil Service Jobs, then cleans/reformats that data.
+This GitHub repo is an R package containing code that scrapes data from (Civil Service Jobs)[https://www.civilservicejobs.service.gov.uk], then cleans/reformats that data.
 Jobs are labelled as being in policy area based on the keywords in the [key words file](https://github.com/TWJolly/CivilServiceR/blob/master/meta_data/key_words.csv).

 It also contains an RShiny application that present this data as a filterable table of jobs.

-#### To get this code to run...
+##### To get this code to run...

 You will need to create a file called "user_name_and_password.R" if the package directory This file  will need to contain 2 lines: